 - The 115 Seychelles Islands have French and English and Seychellois Creole as their official languages.
 They were claimed by France in 1756 and became a part of the British Empire in 1794 when the French governor capitulated.
 They were returned at the close of the Napoleonic Wars.

-Francophone Countries in Sub-Saharan and Saharan Africa
+Francophone Countries in North Africa

 Many North African countries remain strongly francophone, and French may be an administrative (though not an official) language - for example in Algeria, Mauritania, Morocco and Tunisia.
 Lebanon is also strongly francophone.